DSL-Lab/SwinGNN/README.md

 }
 ```
 **Acknowledgments and Disclosure of Funding.**
+\
 This work was funded, in part, by NSERC DG Grants (No. RGPIN-2022-04636 and No. RGPIN-2019-05448), the NSERC Collaborative Research and Development Grant (No. CRDPJ 543676-19), the Vector Institute for AI, Canada CIFAR AI Chair, and Oracle Cloud credits.
-Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute
-(`www.vectorinstitute.ai`), Advanced Research Computing at the University of British Columbia,
+Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through the Digital Research Alliance of Canada `alliance.can.ca`, and companies sponsoring the Vector Institute `www.vectorinstitute.ai/#partners`, Advanced Research Computing at the University of British Columbia, and the Oracle for Research program.
-the Digital Research Alliance of Canada (`alliancecan.ca`), and the Oracle for Research program.
+Additional hardware support was provided by John R. Evans Leaders Fund CFI grant and the Digital Research Alliance of Canada under the Resource Allocation Competition award.

 ## Contact
 Please submit a Github issue or contact [qi.yan@ece.ubc.ca](mailto:qi.yan@ece.ubc.ca) if you have any questions or find any bugs.